arslanbilal/Process-Scheduling-Algorithms/README.md

 This Project is a Operating System Process scheduling and managing.
+It will be a WPF program that shows process scheduling.

 Process-Scheduling-Algorithms
 =============================